ArchiveBox/docs/Web-Archiving-Community.md

 Random helpful utilities for web archiving, WARC creation and replay, and more...

+ - https://github.com/gildas-lormeau/SingleFile/ Web Extension for Firefox and Chrome to save a web page as a single HTML file
  - https://github.com/jsvine/waybackpack command-line tool that lets you download the entire Wayback Machine archive for a given URL
  - https://github.com/hartator/wayback-machine-downloader Download an entire website from the Internet Archive Wayback Machine.
  - https://en.archivarix.com download an archived page or entire site from the Wayback Machine